paperkite/PKAlertView/README.md

 ## Installation ##

-Simply add `PKAlertView.h + PKAlertView.m` to your xcode project and `#include PKAlertView.h` in the files you want to use PKAlertView.
+Simply add `PKAlertView.h + PKAlertView.m` and `PKAlertViewAppearance.h + PKAlertViewAppearance.m` to your xcode project and `#include PKAlertView.h` in the files you want to use PKAlertView.
 Now you're set to go!

 ## Usage ##